vitkon/form-container/README.md

 ## TL;DR
 It provides your child form with 2 objects of props:

-*   `form` - all data on your form values, states and errors
+*   `form` - all data on your form values, states, errors and warning
-*   `formMethods` - methods to bind you input controllers and manipulate the form model
+*   `formMethods` - methods to bind your input controllers and manipulate the form model

 [See the demo](https://codesandbox.io/embed/1r1kw355m4) of `form-container` with `material-ui` controls